 Nokia Lumia 1020

 It's all about the camera with Nokia’s flagship Windows Phone 8 handset, the Nokia Lumia 1020.
 Boasting a 41-megapixel sensor, optical image stabilisation, full manual control and a Xenon flash, it blows every other smartphone’s camera away with its image quality.

 It couples that stunning image quality with equally attractive design.
 The 1020 boasts a solid, high quality plastic body with a silky matte finish and a 4.5in Gorilla Glass 3 screen that’s gently curved at the edges.
 And as a smartphone it works well, too.
 Windows Phone 8 feels as slick as ever, and although the Windows Phone app store can’t match its Apple and Android rivals in terms of the variety of apps on offer, the array of software that comes bundled with the 1020 is second to none.

-The HTC One and Samsung Galaxy S4 remain more accomplished all-rounders than the Nokia Lumia 1020, but if you’re after the best quality photos and video, this is the phone you want.
+The Nexus 5, HTC One and Samsung Galaxy S4 all remain more accomplished all-rounders than the Nokia Lumia 1020, but if you’re after the best quality photos and video, this is the phone you want.